The pagan origin of the pontiff: Why Saint Peter is not the first pope

 Apostolic succession claimed by the Papacy is an assumption based on Matthew 16 or the Petrine theory.
 Scriptures do not support apostolic succession.
 Delegating responsibilities is totally different.
 Tertullian called the Bishops “transmitters of the apostolic seed.”

-Peter has no primacy over anyone
+Peter has no primacy over other apostles

 - There are NO manuscripts that say Peter superior among the 12 apostles.
 In fact, Paul withstood Peter (also called Cephas, after Jesus gave the keys) to his face in Antioch.
 (Galatians 2:11–13)